IEntin/ClientServer/docs/README.md

 ### Prerequisites:

-This code was build and tested on
+This code was built and tested on

 1. Ubuntu 23.10\
 gcc 13.2.0\